Wired for change. FUELLED BY ADVENTURE.

 I’m drawn to founders and leaders who challenge the status quo — the ones who see what’s broken and feel compelled to fix it.

-If you want to move faster, avoid the pitfalls, and scale with confidence, we’re probably on the same wavelength.
+If you’re trying to move faster, avoid the usual pitfalls, and scale with confidence, we’re probably on the same wavelength.

 My Journey